obtusecanadiangoose/Open-Street-Map-Pathfinder/README.md

 Using recursion it can detect dead-ends and back track far enough back to find a different path

+*There is a noticeable performance decrease when used in an area with many nodes (ie, large cities)*

 ![demo](animation.gif)
 *An example of a path with a minimum distance of 10k*